[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • and in each of my falls!

-Yes, this bomber has not left me!
+Yes, this bomber jacket has never left me!

-Quechua fleece sweater at €6.99
+Quechua fleece sweater for €6.99

-It was a piece that I had kept in my closet for several years "just in case" ...
+It was a piece I had kept in my closet for several years "just in case" ...

 Unsurprisingly, I got everything in merino wool .